Rummage sale at Horlick helps students in need

 RACINE — A rummage sale will be held from 8 a.m. to 1 p.m.
-Thursday and Friday, Aug.
-22-23, outside at Horlick High School, 2119 Rapids Drive.
+Friday, Aug.
+23 outside at Horlick High School, 2119 Rapids Drive.

 Proceeds from the sale will go to Rebby's Closet, a program at the school that provides clothing and hygiene items to students in need.